friedav/PH125.9x_Capstone_CYO/README.md

 # PH125.9x: Capstone - Choose Your Own!

-This repository contains FD's solution to the Chose Your Own! project.
+This repository contains my solution to the Chose Your Own! project.
 The three files required for submission (Rmd, PDF, R) can be found in the `./submission` directory.